-3.1 The budget is the financial plan of the authority and as such underpins the delivery of all of the Community Strategy Priorities throughout the year, and it remains critical that actual expenditure is contained within the allocated resources available.
-In addition it directly supports Key Priority 5 - Maintaining excellent governance within the Council to ensure it is efficient, effective and economic in everything it does.
+3.1 The budget is the financial plan of the authority and as such underpins the delivery of the all of the Council's key priorities through the year and it remains critical that actual expenditure is contained within the allocated resources available.
+In particular it directly supports Priority 5 - Maintaining excellent governance within the council to ensure it is efficient, effective and economic in everything it does.